Rosemary A. Dobbins: NASA career

-During this time the U.S. Army Missile Command (MICOM) at Redstone Arsenal in Huntsville, Alabama increasingly focused on working toward manned space flight.
+During this time the U.S. Army Missile Command (MICOM) at Redstone Arsenal in Huntsville, Alabama increasingly focused on working toward human spaceflight.
 In 1950 Dr. Wehrner von Braun had arrived with 117 other German rocket scientists from Peenemünde to take up permanent residence there, and in 1956 he became technical director of a new division, the U.S. Army Ballistic Missile Agency(ABMA).
 In 1958 Lt.
 Dobbins was recruited back to MICOM in a civilian capacity to be a Unit Chief in the Propulsion Laboratory; his work in R & D at Redstone fell under the umbrella of ABMA and would eventually be used in the Apollo Program.
 Edward B. Dobbins Jr. was part of the team that engineered the retrorockets that separated the stages on the Saturn V. Upon their arrival back in Huntsville, Rosemary Dobbins was immediately hired by the newly formed NASA to be one of the key figures in the Art Department at the Marshall Space Flight Center working in both technical illustration as well as concept art.
 While waiting for her security clearance, Dobbins used the time to perfect her free hand lettering and calligraphy for technical illustration, eventually mastering nearly every form.

 Dobbins remained at NASA for almost a decade, working during the most exciting and formative years of the American Space Program.
 She was also one of the first women in her division to be promoted to management.
 Artistically, the work was exceedingly challenging as it pre-dated the age of computers in graphic design.
 Most illustration work was done by airbrush, and all blocking and lettering work had to be done by hand.
 She worked on every major NASA project including the Juno II, Mercury, and Gemini Programs, but her main focus was on the Apollo Program, and beyond.
 Some of her later work even included concept art for a future planned moon station.
 Her illustrations were used in countless presentations, programs, and NASA publications.
-Many of her pieces have been on display in some of the most well trafficked spaces of NASA, including a six foot air-brushed illustration of the Saturn V after lift-off which hung in the main lobby of NASA headquarters for many years.
+Many of her pieces have been on display in some of the most well-trafficked spaces of NASA, including a six-foot air-brushed illustration of the Saturn V after lift-off which hung in the main lobby of NASA headquarters for many years.
 Because her work was done for NASA as a government employee, it was uncredited for decades.
 Only recently, as NASA has begun to celebrate the work of the women in its early history who were pioneers in their fields, has Rosemary A. Dobbins finally been credited for her iconic artistic legacy.